 The European Parliament has adopted the Directive introducing expanding time off in regard to Parental Leave and Paternity Leave.
 It is a new Directive on work-life balance for parents and carers.
 A number of new or higher standards are set with the right to request flexible working arrangements.

-As of 1 July 2020, fathers as well as mothers in same-sex couples will receive 5 weeks’ Paternity Leave in the first 6 months after the baby’s birth.
-For the period of 5 weeks, the partner will receive 70 percent of their wages.
+As of 1 July 2020, fathers as well as mothers in same-sex couples will receive an additional 5 weeks’ leave in the first 6 months after the baby’s birth.

 Parental Leave: 1 August 2022

 In the Netherlands, Parental Leave is currently unpaid leave and the duration of this leave type is 26 times the weekly working hours.

 The European Parliament has adopted the introduction of paid Parental Leave for both parents.
 The first 9 weeks are paid leave; the remaining 17 weeks will still be unpaid leave.

 Per August 1, 2022, the employee will receive the allowance (for 9 weeks) from the UWV equal to 70% of their daily wages, up to 70% of the maximum daily wages.
 An important element of paid leave is also that it must be taken up in the child’s first year of life.
 The employer has to request this type of leave via the UWV for the employee.
 Note: the allowance can only be received retrospective, the employee first has to take the leave, after the period the employer can request the UWV to pay the allowance to the employee.

 The remaining 17 weeks will remain unpaid leave by law and can still be taken up to the child’s 8th birthday.